AutoMcG/steamdeck_tools/README.md

 # Known Issues

 Video files must not have spaces in the names.
 Prefer underscores or camelCase or PascalCase to spaces.

+library.css is currently a static copy and will break next time SteamOS updates.
+Actively looking into resolution.